Icahn opens door to Blackstone tie-up on Dell bid

 Icahn said on Monday he has started preliminary talks with Blackstone.
-Both sides have made bids that could be superior to the offer on the table from Michael Dell and private equity firm Silver Lake.
+Both sides have made bids that could be superior to the offer on the table from Michael Dell and private equity firm Silver Lake Partners LP.

-The backroom negotiations show how what started as Michael Dell and Silver Lake's plan to take the PC maker private could turn into a months-long process.
+The backroom negotiations show how what started as a plan by Michael Dell and Silver Lake to take the PC maker private could turn into a months-long process.

 Icahn has proposed paying $15 per share for 58 percent of Dell.
-Blackstone has indicated it can pay more than $14.25 per share.
-The Silver Lake group offered $13.65 per share for all of Dell.
+Blackstone has indicated it can pay more than $14.25 per share for the whole of the company, all in cash or partly in shares, leaving Dell as a publicly listed company.
+The Silver Lake-backed group offered $13.65 per share in cash to take Dell private.

-Dell and Silver Lake declined comment.
-Blackstone did not respond to requests for comment.

 Southeastern Asset Management, Dell's largest independent shareholder and one of the most vocal opponents of the Silver Lake plan, said it was pleased about that prospect, as well as the higher offers.

-A source earlier said that Dell had slashed its internal forecast for fiscal 2013 operating profit to about $3 billion - down sharply from the $3.7 billion it had predicted previously.
+A source familiar with the matter said last week that Dell had slashed its internal forecast for fiscal 2013 operating profit to about $3 billion, down sharply from the $3.7 billion it had predicted previously.

 "We continue to believe a higher bid than the current $13.65 per share offer will likely be offered but, based on our assumptions, a $15 per share bid may be a threshold," Wells Fargo Securities analyst Maynard Um said in a note.